kristalz/Computational_methods_Informatics/README.md

 ![light_moderate activities](https://github.com/kristalz/BIS634/blob/main/Images/light_moderate%20activities.png)

-We can see that most responders had at least 10 minutes light to moderate physical activities weekly.
-However, the relationship between activity frequency and hypertension is not clear.
-Hypertension is most prevalent in those who are employeed before age of 64.
+We could see that most responders had at least 10 minutes light to moderate physical activities weekly.
+However, the relationship between activity frequency and hypertension was not clear.
+Hypertension was most prevalent in those who are employeed before age of 64.

-I also compred the effects in the two other levels of activities.
+I also compared the effects in the two other levels of activities.

 ![muscular_activity](https://github.com/kristalz/BIS634/blob/main/Images/muscular_activity.png)

 ![vigorous_activity](https://github.com/kristalz/BIS634/blob/main/Images/vigorous_activity.png)

 Again, most responders had at least 10 minutes muscular and vigorous activities weekly.
-From the three graphs above, we can see that the relationship between activity frequency and hypertension is not clear, regardless of the type of activity.
+From the three graphs above, we could see that the relationship between activity frequency and hypertension was not clear, regardless of the type of activity.

 ## Appendix
 Please also refer the scripts for five exercises in the Script/HW3 folder (https://github.com/kristalz/BIS634/tree/main/Scripts/HW3).